seviu/swiftdaddy/Content/articles/What is new from WWDC 2020.md

 ### and more...

-- better diagnostic compiler errors and hence better debugging
+- Better diagnostic compiler errors and hence better debugging
-- improved and faster code completion
+- Improved and faster code completion
-- improved auto-indentation
+- Improved auto-indentation
-- improved handling of chained method calls and property accesses
+- Improved handling of chained method calls and property accesses
-- A standardized way to delegate a program’s entry point with the @main attribute
+- Standardized way to delegate a program’s entry point with the @main attribute
 - Swift Numerics, for numerical computation in Swift
-- apple/swift-numerics: Numerical APIs for Swift
+- Apple/swift-numerics: Numerical APIs for Swift
 - Swift Argument Parser, build your command-line tools with Swift
-- where clauses on contextually generic declarations
+- Introducing where clauses on contextually generic declarations
 - Multi-Pattern catch clauses
 - Float16